gilde-der-nacht/website/websites/luzerner-rollenspieltage/content/_index.de.md

 Sobald die ersten Spielleiter sich bei uns gemeldet haben, werden wir die Spielrunden aufschalten.
 Du kannst dich dann online oder spontan vor Ort deinen Platz am Tisch reservieren.

 Möchtest du gerne erinnert werden, sobald die ersten Runden online stehen?

+EN

+As soon as the first game masters have contacted us, we will open the registrations for games.
+You can then reserve your seat at the table, online or spontaneously.

+Would you like to be reminded as soon as the registration is open?

 ### Spielleiter